cekrem/cekrem.github.io/content/posts/feedback-one-elm-rust-feedback-widget/index.md

 ### Rust: Performance and Safety

-On the backend, feedback.one uses Rust – a systems programming language focused on safety, speed, and concurrency.
+On the backend, Feedback.one uses Rust – a systems programming language focused on safety, speed, and concurrency.
 Rust's memory safety guarantees without garbage collection make it ideal for performance-critical applications.

 Using Rust indicates: